 There are public toilets on the adjacent Sandham Gardens site.

-Ice cream and soft drinks are available from the Ice Cream Shack on the adjacent Sandham Gardens site and the park is just a 5 minute walk from the town centre.
+Ice cream and soft drinks are available from the Ice Cream Shack (operated by Heritage Attractions) on the adjacent Sandham Gardens site and the park is just a 5 minute walk from the town centre.

 The site is adjacent to the Sandham Gardens attraction and Sandown Bowls Club.